 Aida was also employed by the New York City Department of Homeless Services, as a licensed Master Social Worker, and was constantly in contact with clients in need and learned the deep implications of social welfare policies and its impact on service delivery.

-Aida has taught Introduction to Social Work as well and is a Certified Field Instructor supervising MSW students.
+Aida has taught Introduction to Social Work as well and is a Certified Practicum Instructor supervising MSW students.
 She is currently the Supervising Family Case Manager at African Services Committee, a nonprofit organization dedicated in assisting immigrants, refugees, and asylees from across the African Diaspora.

 She completed post-graduate training in Data and Analysis; Leadership, Management, and Governance; Policy and Programs; and Education and Workforce Development at Boston University School of Public Health.
 She received her MSSW from Columbia University School of Social Work and MPH from Mailman School of Public Health.
 Her BA is from the College of the Holy Cross.

 Robin Donath is a clinical social worker in private practice, specializing in working with children, adolescents, and their parents.
 She is also a mental health consultant at the JBFCS's Child Development Center.
 She teaches clinical practice classes at the Silberman School of Social Work at Hunter College in addition to teaching at the Silver School of Social Work.
 Her area of expertise is children and adolescents, with a focus on prevention through working with parents.

 Robin is a graduate of the NYU Silver School of Social Work.
 She is also a graduate of the National Institute for Psychotherapy's Three-year Child and Adolescent Psychoanalytic Training Program and the Institute for the Psychoanalytic Study of Subjectivity's One-year Post-analytic Training Program.